ROCm/rocm_smi_lib/docs/how-to/use-python.md

 ## Installation

 Follow the installation procedure for rocm_smi_lib.
-Refer to [https://github.com/RadeonOpenCompute/rocm_smi_lib](https://github.com/RadeonOpenCompute/rocm_smi_lib) for the installation guide.
+Refer to the [installation](../install/install.rst) section.

 LD_LIBRARY_PATH  must be set to the folder containing librocm_smi64.

 ## Version